 Sixth and Jackson Property.
 The Agency owns a 0.84 acre property at the southwest corner of the intersection of Sixth and Jackson Streets in Moscow.
 The Agency's primary focus is the redevelopment of the property through completion of environmental assessment/remediation and facilitating the construction of improvements in conformance with the Legacy Crossing Plan.
 In May of 2013, the Agency was awarded an EPA Hazardous Substances Cleanup Grant to fund the removal of soils to allow the property to be redeveloped.
 The active cleanup construction was completed in the fall of 2016 and the Agency received the Certificate of Completion and Covenant Not to Sue from the State of Idaho Department of Environmental Quality in April 2017.
-In response to an RFP issued in the fall of 2014, Sangria Downtown LLC was selected as the successful respondent and in April of 2015 the Agency entered into an Exclusive Negotiation Agreement (ENA) with Sangria Downtown LLC.
-The goal of the ENA is to provide a process for negotiating a Disposition and Development Agreement (DDA) to formally document terms of transactions and responsibilities of the parties The DDA was approved by the Agency's Board on October 26, 2017.
-In May of 2018 Sangria terminated the DDA due to increased construction costs that rendered their project infeasible.
-The Agency issued a second RFP in 2018 and on February 21, 2019 selected Moscow Flatirons project submitted by Roderick D. Olps for the property.
-It is expected that construction upon the property would begin in the fall of 2019 or spring of 2020.
+In response to an RFP issued in the fall of 2014, Sangria Downtown, LLC, was selected as the successful respondent, and in April of 2015, the Agency entered into an Exclusive Negotiation Agreement (ENA) with Sangria Downtown, LLC.
+The goal of the ENA is to provide a process for negotiating a Disposition and Development Agreement (DDA) to formally document terms of transactions and responsibilities of the parties.
+The DDA was approved by the Agency's Board on October 26, 2017.
+In May of 2018, Sangria terminated the DDA due to increased construction costs that rendered their project infeasible.
+The Agency issued a second RFP in 2018, and on February 21, 2019, selected Moscow Flatirons project submitted by Roderick D. Olps for the property.
+Progress on the development of the site was halted in 2020 due to the COVID-19 pandemic and is expected to now begin construction in the summer of 2021.

-Private Development Partnerships

-The Agency's Board has partnered in over \$40 million in private development projects to assist in funding the cost of needed public infrastructure, environmental remediation and roadway and access improvements through Owner Participation Agreements (OPA).
+Private Development Partnerships.
+The Agency's Board has partnered in over \$40 million in private development projects to assist in funding the cost of needed public infrastructure, environmental remediation, and roadway and access improvements through Owner Participation Agreements (OPA).
 Through the OPA, the Agency reimburses the developer for identified public improvements from increased property taxes that result from the private investment.
-In fiscal year 2019, the agency paid \$66,253 in OPA developer reimbursements.
+In fiscal year 2020, the agency paid \$187,718 in OPA developer reimbursements.